fredpdavis/oshealab_genomic_scripts/README.md

     [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/) if you want to re-process published data.

-    I suggest you store these in the `data/fastq/` directory in subdirectories named by either flowcell (if sequenced locally), or by author if the FASTQ comes from a published paper.
+    Store the sequence files in the `data/fastq/` directory in subdirectories named by sequencing run identifiers (if sequenced locally), or by author if the FASTQ comes from a published paper.

 2. Edit your sample sheet `metadata/rnaseq_samples.txt`